 A Blooming Titan Arum Smells Rotten

 Bloom night is the big night for the titan arum’s famous stench.
 The flowering structure generally opens late in the afternoon, and the scent is released that night.
-It lingers for several hours—when Alice the Amorphophallus bloomed last fall, the scent lasted from about 10 p.m. to about 6 a.m.
+It lingers for several hours—when Alice the Amorphophallus bloomed in September 2015, the scent lasted from about 10 p.m. to about 6 a.m.

 Said to smell like decaying flesh—from whence its common name derives—the corpse flower releases a blast of scent upon opening, a powerful message sent to the carrion beetles and flesh flies that are the titan arum’s natural pollinators: “I’m over here, I smell like rotting meat, and you should come now.”
 The smell attracts the insects…that become unwitting carriers of pollen…that is moved from one titan to another…so that fertilization can happen and the plant can reproduce.

 Read more about the fascinating titan reproduction process.

 If you followed the adventures of Spike in August 2015 and thrilled to the spectacular bloom of Alice the Amorphophallus in September 2015, you may wonder, “What’s so rare about titan No. 3?”